-The main procedure of creating and verifying digital signatures is based on the public key cryptography, where the signer encrypts (signs) a sequence of data using her private key and the verifier of the signature ensures the originality of the data by decrypting the signature using the public key of the signer and obtaining the original data [2], [3].
-From the beginnings of public key cryptography till now, many value-added characteristics have been achieved by integrating new technologies in the digital signature process.
-For example, the hash algorithms gave a solution to the computational efficiency of the signatures, the digital certificates [4] and the self-certified keys [5] provided the means for effective identification of the signer, the Public Key Infrastructure (PKI) architectures build the necessary trust relationships and finally the time-stamping [6] and notarization techniques providing additional proofs that add value and longevity [7] to a digital signature.
+The main procedure of creating and verifying digital signatures is based on the public key cryptography, where the signer encrypts (signs) a sequence of data using her private key and the verifier of the signature ensures the originality of the data by decrypting the signature using the public key of the signer and obtaining the original data [1], [2].
+From the first steps of public key cryptography till nowadays, many valueadded characteristics are enhanced, by integrating new technologies in the digital signature process.
+The hash algorithms gave a solution to the computational efficiency of the signatures, the digital certificates [3] and the self-certified keys [4] provided the means for effective identification of the signer, the Public Key Infrastructure (PKI) architectures build the necessary trust relationships and finally the time-stamping [5] and notarization techniques providing additional proofs that add value and longevity [6] to a digital signature.

 The creation of a digital signature cannot be denied as an action, since it can be algorithmically proved, using cryptographic techniques.
 However, there are many weak points in the procedure of digitally signing data, since it is not performed directly by humans but only through hardware and software applied on binary data.
-Several questions arise such as who is using the signature-creation-data, whether this user performs a willful act and whether the software and hardware used for this action can be trusted.
+Several questions arise such as who is using the signature-creation-data, whether she performs a willful act and whether the software and hardware used for this action can be trusted.
 Another important question is whether the signed binary data are uniquely transformed, displayed and observed by both the signer and the verifier of the signature (called the 'Relying Party' hereinafter) despite the fact that the integrity of the communicated data is guaranteed on the bit level.
-As a result, one may be held liable for a legally binding digital signature of one's own creation, without in fact having performed a conscious and willful act, due to ambiguities in the transformation and the presentation of the signed data.
+As a result, one may be held liable for a legally binding digital signature she created, without in fact having performed a conscious and willful act, due to ambiguities in the transformation and the presentation of the signed data.

-The objective of this research is to identify the problem of syntactic (at the computational transformations and presentation level) and semantic (at the human cognitive level) distance between signed data, signer's meaning and relying party's understanding of this meaning.
-This distance presents a serious drawback for the wide usage of digital signatures in e-commerce, since it introduces fear and reduces the trust of the public in this technology.
-In this paper the focus is on the syntactical characteristics of the signed documents that will affect their structural robustness, which in turn will designate the level of reliability of the communication between the two parties.
-The alternative syntactic techniques for communicating a signed message are evaluated by measuring various quantitative and qualitative characteristics of these alternatives.
-Then, the syntactic technique (format) that better mitigates the syntactic and consequently the semantic gap between the origin and destination of digitally signed documents, while preserving its formatting capabilities in the simplest way, is proposed.
-In other words, a basic framework is introduced, which could leads towards 'fair' digital signing by providing even more favorable conditions for mutual understanding between the signer and the relying party and consequently an easier and more acceptable usage of digital signatures in e-commerce.
+Our objective is to identify the problem of syntactic (at the computational transformations and presentation level) and semantic (at the human cognitive level) distance between signed data, signer's meaning and relying party's understanding of this meaning.
+This distance consist a serious drawback for the pervasive usage of digital signatures, since it introduces fear and reduces the trust of the public against this technology.
+The paper is focusing on the syntactical characteristics of the signed documents that will affect their structural robustness, which in turn will designate the level of reliability of the communication between the two parties.
+We evaluate alternative syntactic techniques for communicating a signed document by measuring various quantitative and qualitative characteristics of these alternatives.
+We then propose the syntactic technique (format) that better mitigates the syntactic and consequently the semantic gap between the origin and destination of digitally signed documents, while it preserves its formatting capabilities in the simplest way.
+In other words, we introduce a basic framework towards 'fair' digital signing that provides even more favorable conditions for mutual understanding between the signer and the relying party and consequently a more pervasive usage of digital signatures.